Shore, Oilers use shootout to edge Canucks 3-2 in final game of regular season

 The Oilers knotted the game back up nine minutes into the third on a long-range bomb through a screen by Barrie, eventually sending the game to extra time.

-Edmonton hosts the opening game of their first-round series against the Kings on Monday.
+Edmonton hosts the opening game of their first-round series against the Los Angeles Kings on Monday.

 Notes: The two teams also played each other to open the season, with Edmonton winning 3-2 in a shootout.
 The Oilers won the subsequent two other games by 2-1 and 3-2 (OT) scores … The Oilers were still without defenceman Darnell Nurse, out with a lower-body injury … Missing from the Vancouver lineup were William Lockwood (upper body), Thatcher Demko (undisclosed), Jaroslav Halak (upper body), Bo Horvat (lower body), Tanner Pearson (upper body), Tucker Poolman (upper body) and Nils Hoglander (lower body).